panva/node-oidc-provider/docs/README.md

 ### httpOptions

-Helper called whenever the provider calls an external HTTP(S) resource.
-Use to change the [got](https://github.com/sindresorhus/got/tree/v9.6.0) library's request options as they happen.
+Function called whenever calls to an external HTTP(S) resource are being made.
+Use this to change the [got](https://github.com/sindresorhus/got/tree/v9.6.0) library's request options as these requests are being made.
 This can be used to e.g. Change the request timeout option or to configure the global agent to use HTTP_PROXY and HTTPS_PROXY environment variables.